goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/10-structured-content/_index.md

 {{% /notice %}}

 {{% notice warning %}}
 Be careful to *not* have separate code repositories for each environment.
 It would go against the purpose of testing the *same* code as you push it through your life-cycle, only varying the data / inventory.
-If you have difficulties to keep the same code throughout all your environments we recommend to re-think the structure of cour code and what you put into your inventory.
+If you have difficulties to keep the same code throughout all your environments we recommend to re-think the structure of our code and what you put into your inventory.
 {{% /notice %}}

 ## Example repository